mrmarganski/mkdoc/docs/frc/FIRST.md

 To show you understand how Team 2064 fits into the broader FIRST ecosystem, you will complete a **Culture & Strategy Analysis** via our digital portal.

 ### 🚦 Step 1: Research
-Visit the [official FIRST Robotics Competition page](https://www.firstinspires.org/robotics/frc) and watch the current season's **Game Reveal** video.
-Pay close attention to the end of the video where the season's "theme" and community impact are discussed.
+Visit the [official FIRST Robotics Competition page](https://www.firstinspires.org/about/impact) and review the information on FIRST and how community impact are discussed.

 ### 🛠️ Step 2: Analysis Activity
 Complete the analysis questionnaire at the link below.
 You will be asked to answer these three culture-focused questions:

-1. **Defining the Mission:** How does the current game's theme connect to a real-world problem or industry, and why does *FIRST* choose to frame a "game" around a professional challenge?
+1. **Defining the Mission:** How does FRC relate to a real-world problem or industry, and why does *FIRST* choose to frame a "game" around a professional challenge?
 2. **Coopertition in Action:** Describe a scenario during a 3-day competition where Team 2064 might need to help a rival team.
 How does this benefit the "Panther Project" in the long run?
 3. **The Professional Standard:** Beyond building a robot, list two non-technical roles (e.g., imagery, scouting, business) that are essential to a team’s success in FRC culture.